remobjects/ElementsSamples/Oxygene/Cooper/Android/BluetoothChat/Readme.txt

 and uses the ActionBar when appropriate.

-Custom themes AppTheme and DialogTheme are defined differently based on the running platform in values\styles.android-xml and values-v11\styles.android-xml to pull in the Holo theme where available and a suitable theme where not.
+Custom themes AppTheme and DialogTheme are defined differently based on the running platform in values\styles.xml and values-v11\styles.xml to pull in the Holo theme where available and a suitable theme where not.

 The original demo had a bug whereby closing the app terminated but then recreated